Names

 are declarations.

-One consequence of declarations being separate from expressions is we can't write program like
+One consequence of declarations being separate from expressions is we can't write programs like

 val one = ( val aNumber = 1 )